AuroraStorm-sw/Portfolio-project-1/README.md

 Across all pages is the logo that's been decorated with a dotted border to make it stand out from the rest of the content and also decorate the text.

+The logo is also a link to return to the home page.

 ## Navigation bar